University of Redlands: During and after World War II

 The 1940s brought many changes to the University of Redlands particularly with the onset of direct U.S. involvement in World War II.
 As conscription and enlistments for the war depleted classes, courses were set up for the soldiers at Camp Haan and March Field.

 The July 1, 1943, arrival of a Navy V-12 unit, composed of 631 men for officer candidate training, along with a civilian enrollment of 473 women and 110 men, was Redlands' largest enrollment ever, and gradually led to the easing of social restrictions.
 Military men were not required to attend chapel, and on New Year's Eve the Marines clandestinely held the first impromptu dance ever on the campus.
 Two months later, the Navy held the first formal dance on the commons, and the trustees finally discarded the "no dancing" policy in 1945, after the Redlands V-12 unit had been disbanded.

 The passage of the G.I.
 Bill further opened the doors at Redlands.
 By special action of Congress, housing units for 50 veterans' families ("Vets' Village") were installed on campus.
 Of the 219 graduates of June 1949, 126 were veterans, 70 of whom were married.

 The 1950s saw other changes.
 Fraternity houses were established for the first time, and other improvements were made to the university.
 The first Ph.D. ever granted by the university was received in 1957, by Milton D. Hunnex, in Philosophy.

 Compulsory chapel attendance fell to the student militancy of the 1960s and 1970s.
 The seventh president of the university, Dr. Douglas Moore, was not Baptist.
 The school went some years without clergymen on the board of trustees.

 Following Moore, James R. Appleton served as the eighth president of the University of Redlands for 18 years from 1987 to 2005.

-Dr. Stuart Dorsey served as the ninth president of the University of Redlands from 2005 to 2010.
+Stuart Dorsey served as the ninth president of the University of Redlands from 2005 to 2010.
 During this period, the university opened the 42000 sqft Center for the Arts, and renovated the Armacost Library, adding five computer laboratories and a café.
 Dr. Dorsey resigned his position on March 16, 2010, amid controversy over budget deficits and proposed cuts.

-On March 17, 2010, the then-current chancellor and former president Dr. James R. Appleton was appointed for a two-year term.
+On March 17, 2010, the then-current chancellor and former president James R. Appleton was appointed for a two-year term.
+He was succeeded by Ralph Kuncl.

-In August 2012, Dr. Ralph Kuncl became the 11th president of the University of Redlands.
-As president, he has focused on expanding the internationalization of the university, raising its stature by bringing public intellectuals into campus residence as University Distinguished Fellows, leading a comprehensive campaign, and strengthening the university's financial health.
+In July 2021, Krista L. Newkirk became the 12th President of University of Redlands, and the first woman to hold the position in the university's history.
+A lawyer by training, Newkirk was inaugurated on February 23, 2022.
+Under her leadership, the university completed mergers with the Presidio Graduate School and Woodbury University, launched a varsity esports program and dedicated esports complex, and developed a new student-focused strategic plan.
+She also spearheaded a two-phase solar energy project designed to provide more than 30 percent of the university's energy needs and advanced the University Village development project intended to benefit the broader Inland Empire region.